dbpedia/GSoC/2019/Mentors.md

 * **Aman Mehta** (https://www.linkedin.com/in/aman-mehta-8368b03a/) is a undergraduate researcher at International Institute of Information Technology - Hyderabad, India.
 His research interests lie in Automatic Question Answering Systems over text and KBs.
 He was a successful student for DBpedia in GSoC'18.
 Find his project details here (https://amanmehta-maniac.github.io/).

 * **Ram G Athreya** (https://www.linkedin.com/in/ramgathreya/) is a graduate student at Arizona State University and Google Summer of Code 2017 participant.
 His interests are in NLP, chatbots and question answering systems.

+* **[Aziz Alto](https://github.com/iamaziz)** is a PhD student in computer science, Pace University.
+Interested in Machine Learning and its applications to language understanding.
+Current focus include KGs Embeddings and Q/A Systems.